Watermark: Dandy roll process

 Traditionally, a watermark was made by impressing a water-coated metal stamp onto the paper during manufacturing.
-The invention of the dandy roll in 1826 by John Marshall revolutionised the watermark process and made it easier for producers to watermark their paper.
+The invention of the dandy roll in 1826 by John Marshall revolutionized the watermark process and made it easier for producers to watermark their paper.

-The dandy roll is a light roller covered by material similar to window screen that is embossed with a pattern.
-Faint lines are made by laid wires that run parallel to the axis of the dandy roll, and the bold lines are made by chain wires that run around the circumference to secure the laid wires to the roll from the outside.
-Because the chain wires are located on the outside of the laid wires, they have a greater influence on the impression in the pulp, hence their bolder appearance than the laid wire lines.
+The dandy roll is a lightweight roller covered with material similar to a window screen that is embossed with a pattern.
+Faint lines are made by laid wires that run parallel to the axis of the dandy roll, and the bold lines are made by chain wires that run around the circumference of the roll secure the laid wires from the outside.
+Since the chain wires are located on the outside of the laid wires, they have a greater influence on the impression in the pulp, hence their bolder appearance compared to the laid wire lines.

-This embossing is transferred to the pulp fibres, compressing and reducing their thickness in that area.
-Because the patterned portion of the page is thinner, it transmits more light through and therefore has a lighter appearance than the surrounding paper.
-If these lines are distinct and parallel, and/or there is a watermark, then the paper is termed laid paper.
-If the lines appear as a mesh or are indiscernible, and/or there is no watermark, then it is called wove paper.
-This method is called line drawing watermarks.
+This embossing is transferred to the pulp fibres, compressing them and reducing their thickness in the corresponding area.
+Since the patterned portion of the page is thinner, it transmits more light and therefore has a lighter appearance than the surrounding paper.
+If these lines are distinct and parallel, and/or there is a watermark, then the paper is called laid paper.
+If the lines appear as a mesh or are indistinct, and/or there is no watermark, then it is called wove paper.